Tutorial

 end

 NOTE In the first one, I just want to know how many ghost lines I want to display.
-And since there is pagination on page, I want to show a maximum of 10.
-If there is less than 10 products in the database, I want to show the correct amount of ghost lines.
+And since there is pagination on the page, I want to show a maximum of 10.
+If there are less than 10 products in the database, I want to show the correct amount of ghost lines.
 And to know that, I just count the records in the database with Repo.aggregate(Product, :count)

 STEP 2 - Update the template

-So still in my LiveView component
+So still in my LiveView component:

-# lib/tutorial_web/live/product_list_live.ex
+# lib/my_app_web/live/product_list_live.ex

 def render(assigns) do